peasant-stock/papercut/docs/index.md

 ## Printing from Chromebooks
 Printing from Chromebooks is currently not available.
 So far there has not been enough of a need to warrant the feature setup.
 If the need arises, put in a ticket with Sentry to get this feature set up.

-[To print from a Chromebook, add the [Papercut Chrome Extension](https://chromewebstore.google.com/detail/mobility-print/ndakideadaglgpbblmppfonobpdgggin?hl=en) on the agent’s Chromebook.
-The agent will need to log in the first time they print (remember, password is their printer code x2).]

 ## Printing from Phone/Tablet (iOS & Android)
 Agents can also print to Papercut printers from their iOS & Android devices (this includes iPhones, iPads, Android phones, and Android tablets).